lime-rt/lime/doc/usermanual.rst

 The LIME code
 ~~~~~~~~~~~~~

-LIME (Line Modeling Engine) is an excitation and radiation transfer
+LIME (Line Modelling Engine) is an excitation and radiation transfer
 code that can be used to predict line and continuum radiation from an
 astronomical source model.
 The code uses unstructured 3D Delaunay
 grids for photon transport and accelerated Lambda Iteration for